This post may contain affiliate links which won’t change your price but will share some commission.

 This raspberry sorbet recipe is a healthy summer dessert full of fruity flavor.

 Those plants yield loads of berries, but we have to battle the rabbits, chipmunks, birds, and squirrels every year.
-This year, my husband built a fortress around our raspberry patch to keep the critters out.
+This year, my husband built a fortress of netting around our raspberry patch to keep the critters out.
 It’s been a success, and the result has been more raspberries making their way to our kitchen this year.